BitcoinErrorLog/models/README.md

-# Layered Payments Simulator — VISA? preset (single preset, full features)
+# Layered Payments Simulator — The Next VISA?

 This is a minimalist, client side simulator UI for stress testing layered Bitcoin payment designs.
 It keeps all the original features and removes every preset except one named VISA?.
-Use it to show whether a VISA scale scenario can be supported by a Lightning centered, multi layer stack.
+Use it to show whether a VISA scale scenario can be supported by a Lightning centered, multi-layer stack.

 ## What this page does